Buddhika Pathirana: Political career

-International Accolades
+International accolades

 Pathirana was elected as a member of the executive committee and the chief executive officer for South Asia in Young Liberals and Democrats of Asia (YLDA) in 2007 and 2008 respectively.

 Other Positions

-Pathirana was the first chairman of Mutuhara Children's Society (1987–1990).
-He was the first District Secretary for Youth Red Cross Society (1990–1992).
-He was the youngest Principal of Sunday schools in Sri Lanka from 1991 to 1998.
+Pathirana was the first chairman of the Mutuhara Children's Society (1987–1990).
+He was the first district secretary for youth Red Cross Society (1990–1992).
+He was the youngest principal of Sunday schools in Sri Lanka from 1991 to 1998.
 He has been the Chief Basnayaka Nilame for Matara Binara Maha Perahera since 2007.
-He was National Chairman of Liberal Youth Guilds (LYG) in Sri Lanka (2007–2009).
-Pathirana is the Founder, chairman and the managing director of the Samadhi Community Development Foundation, since 2000.
+He was national chairman of Liberal Youth Guilds (LYG) in Sri Lanka (2007–2009).
+Pathirana is the founder, chairman and the managing director of the Samadhi Community Development Foundation, since 2000.